 If your child’s textbook or resource does not arrive in sufficient time, contact Campion Education to see how long the order will take; then contact your child’s subject teacher to inform them of the delay.
 The teacher will be able to help your child get started in the meantime.

 All students at the VSV require regular and reliable access to the internet.
 Our recommended electronic device and software supplier is JB Hi Fi.
 Parents and students can browse a selection of devices and software on the JB Hi Fi education portal.
 Click here for more information.

 It is essential that your child has a space to study without disruptions.
 This includes:

 • A suitable study desk, which is located in a quiet area (preferably outside of the bedroom), free of distractions, with plenty of natural light

 • A computer with internet access

-• Orderly storage of DECV materials and text books
+• Orderly storage of VSV materials and text books

 • A safe place for the storage of all completed work (hard copy or electronic).
 Copies of all work should be made before submission, regardless of whether work is being submitted in hard copy or electronically